htutmyatoo/tweet-topic-classification-experiments/README.md

 # ✨ TopicLens AI

-TopicLens AI is a premium NLP micro-service designed to classify tweets into six distinct categories with high precision.
+TopicLens AI is a NLP micro-service designed to classify tweets into six distinct categories with high precision.
 Built using the **CRISP-DM methodology**, this application leverages a tuned Linear Support Vector Machine (SVM) model to provide real-time linguistic analysis.

 ## 🚀 Features